TL;DR

 Unbiased Expert Advice: We are not tied to any single insurer.
 Our loyalty is to you, the client.
 We start by understanding your needs and then search the entire market to find the policy that best fits your requirements and budget.

-Access to the Whole Market: We work with all the major UK insurers, including specialist providers that don't sell directly to the public.
-This gives you the widest possible choice.
+Access to the Whole Market: We work with most of the major UK insurers, including specialist providers that don't sell directly to the public.
+This gives you a wide choice.

 Help with the Difficult Cases: If you have health conditions, applying for insurance can be daunting.
 We know which insurers are most likely to offer favourable terms for specific conditions, saving you the stress of multiple applications and potential rejections.